wavesoftware/plugs/docs/design-doc.md

 # Plugs - Design & Ideas

-## IT background as of 2019
+## IT background as of 2019 (JVM)

-Often developers came to a point when they would like to split bigger software solution to smaller, more maintainable parts.
-There are two main ways of how to achieve that:
+Often developers come to a point when they would like to split bigger software solution to smaller, more maintainable parts.
+There are two main ways of how to achieve that splitage:

  * Use some kind of plugin system, for example:

-   * Java EE (EE4J) deployments (war, ear) on Java EE servers (JBoss, WebSphere, WebLogic)
+   * Java EE (EE4J) deployments (war, ear) on Java EE servers (JBoss, WildFly, WebSphere, WebLogic)
-   * OSGi bundles on OSGi systems like Felix, Equinox, or Karaf
+   * OSGi bundles on OSGi container like Felix, Equinox, or Karaf
-   * and many more

  * Use separate processes and RPC protocols with various architectural styles:

    * Microservices with service discovery backed mostly by REST
    * SOA implemented with SOAP and ESB
-   * and many more

-Those methods above have many drawbacks and accusations as well as a definitive advantages.
-General rule is that separate processes takes more system resources, but brings classpath isolation.
-Summarising couple of most popular of them:
+Those methods above have many drawbacks and accusations, as well as a definitive advantages.
+General rule is that separate processes takes more system resources, but also brings classpath isolation, thus security.

+Summing up a few of the most popular opinions about approaches to architecture:

- * Using Java EE style deployments are standardized and should be easy to adopt by developers who know Java EE standard.
-On other hand they are hard to maintain at scale, especially to automate deployments, and most of them impose restrictions on usable jar dependencies as classpath is often shared between server and deployments.
+ * The use of Java EE-style deployments is standardized and should be easily adopted by programmers familiar with the Java EE standard.
+On the other hand, they are difficult to maintain on a large scale, especially for automating deployments, and most of the servers impose restrictions on the use of JAR dependencies, because the class path is often shared between the server and package deployments.
- * Using OSGi bundles and servers bring definitive advantage of separate, safe classpath as every bundle has exact control on their classpath.
-But they are also often hard to maintain, as there are no easy ways to deploy bundles to servers.
-People tend to create very small plugins that use other plugins, that use other plugins, making the whole system extremely complex.
+ * Using OSGi bundles and servers provides a definite advantage to a separate, secure class path, because each bundle has strict control over its class path.
+However, they are often difficult to maintain because there are no easy ways to automatically deploy bundles on OSGi servers.
+Developers tend to create very small plugins that use other plugins that use other plugins, which makes the whole system extremely complex.
  * SOA implemented with SOAP and ESB, brings standardization of inter-process communication with SOAP protocol and automation of code generation and most of ESB solutions can wire services with SAOP protocol and other RPCs.
-   Separate processes of course can mean separated classpath, unless done with Java EE servers.
-Unfortunately SOAP, ESB, and SOA, became bloated and and are hard to maintain as configuration and deployment is mostly done manually.
-Additionally SOAP isn't easy to implement in many programming languages, but in JVM world it's not really a problem.
+   Separate processes of course can mean separated classpath, unless done with some Java EE servers.
+Unfortunately SOA, SOAP, and especially ESB, became bloated and are hard to maintain as configuration and deployment is mostly done manually, mostly in static files.
+Additionally SOAP isn't easy to implement in many programming languages (in JVM world it's not really a problem).
- * A REST based Microservices are actually mostly developed technology.
-It bring a promise of small bound domain context that should be easy to maintain for developers, separate classpath as applications should be separate processes, most often containerized.
-Unfortunately, solutions that people come up are extremely complex, including multiple technologies and that is often hard not to fail to produce software as a whole.
-As real success stories came mostly from industry giants like Google, Netlix etc. and that is not often the same use case as most popular enterprise like projects.
+ * Microservices based on REST are currently mainly developed technology.
+   They bring the promise of a small context of a related domain that should be easy to maintain for programmers.
+They also give the benefit of a separate class path, because applications should be separate processes, and most often containerized.
+Unfortunately, the solutions that programmers most often create are extremely complex.
+They contain a huge variety of technologies and connections, and it is impossible to understand how the whole works.
+Unfortunately, often this approach will disappoint you in creating software as a whole.
+Real success stories came mainly from industry giants such as Google, Netlix etc. And this is not often the same use case as in the case of the most popular enterprise like projects.

 It must be said that there are many successful projects that uses any of above approaches.
 So, as with everything, it depends on a case.
 It should not